benjamin-delhomme/DIMA-OntoToolkit/README.md

 This ontology is used to **semantically annotate and represent** each article’s content in a machine-readable form.

+📄 The Influence-Mini and DIMA ontologies are each saved separately (with their respective individuals) to:
+`output/owl_influence-mini/influence-mini_full.owl` and `output/owl_dima/dima_full.owl`.
-📄 The merged ontology file (TBox + individuals from articles) is saved to: `output/owl_influence-mini/influence-mini_full.owl`.
-Please note that reasoning is applied in-memory using the HermiT reasoner, but inferred facts may not be written to disk.
+These are then merged in memory during the query and reasoning phase for SPARQL evaluation.
+Please note that reasoning is applied in-memory using the HermiT reasoner, inferred facts are not written on the disk.

 ---